tgerczei/conteaner/README.md

 ### Usage
 - tea

+#### Notes
-#### <i>tea stores its configuration in a file named 'tea.yml', which the above will store on a volume named 'tea' so that it might persist</i>
+- tea stores its configuration in a file named 'tea.yml', which the above will store on a volume named 'tea' so that it might persist